wp-plugins/genesis-layout-extras/readme.txt

 = 1.0 =
 All changed - Actually a whole new plugin, updated all over the place.
 Also the plugin name and authorship changed.

-= 0.1 =
-First (and to date only) release under former plugin name and by former plugin author.

 == Plugin Links ==
 * [Translations (GlotPress)](http://translate.wpautobahn.com/projects/genesis-plugins-deckerweb/genesis-layout-extras)